Relativistic Langevin Equation derived from a particle-bath Lagrangian: Galilean Langevin Equation

 These assumptions lead to the Caldeira-Leggett Lagrangian~\cite{Leggett}:

-where the \(q_{i}\) are the generalized coordinates of the reservoir modes, \(\omega_{i}\) --- the natural frequency of the \(i\)-th mode and \(g_{i}\) the specific coupling between the particle and the \(i\)-th mode.
-Finally \(x\) is the position of the Brownian particle.
+where the \(q_{i}\) are the generalised coordinates of the reservoir modes, \(\omega_{i}\) --- the natural frequency of the \(i\)-th mode and \(g_{i}\) the specific coupling between the particle and the \(i\)-th mode.
+Finally \(x\) is the position of the tagged particle.
 Vectors are indicated with bold, and time derivatives with over-dots.
 Also recall, that we have chosen the Lagrangian over the Hamiltonian formulation~\cite{zwanzig2001nonequilibrium}, in order to take advantage of the Lagrangian formulation's explicit Lorentz invariance in later sections.

-Ordinarily, the potential energy for the system of harmonic oscillators depends on \(m_{i}\omega_{i}^{2} q_{i}^{2}\), plus we've stated that there is a coupling between the modes and the Brownian particle, but one does not see why the Brownian particle necessarily contributes to the potential energy.
+Ordinarily, the potential energy for the system of harmonic oscillators depends on \(m_{i}\omega_{i}^{2} q_{i}^{2}\), plus we've stated that there is a coupling between the modes and the tagged particle, but one does not see why the tagged particle necessarily contributes to the potential energy.
 We impose this contribution, called the \emph{counter-terms}~\cite{Weiss} so that, the Lagrangian has manifest space and time translation invariance, as well as both space and time inversion symmetry.
-It is the reason why one can assume the leading order elements of a generalized coupling function to be linear in the difference in the generalized coordinates and \(\mathbf{x}\).
+It is the reason why one can assume the leading order elements of a generalised coupling function to be linear in the difference in the generalised coordinates and \(\mathbf{x}\).
 This ad-hoc induction of symmetry is explored more in Sec.~\ref{sec:symmetry}.

 The Euler-Lagrange equations of motion for the particle and for the bath oscillators, respectively, are given by:

 where, without loss of generality, \( {m_i = 1, \forall i \in N} \).
 As we shall see later, there is an equivalent choice, that is more appropriate to the relativistic derivation, but for the sake of remaining comparable to the standard derivation, we shall continue with re-scaling the masses to unity.
 We should also highlight, that we treat the dependence of \( \mathbf{q} \) on \( \mathbf{x} \) as a parametric dependence, rather than functional.
 By contrast, in the following section, we shall make this dependence a functional one.